holderbaum/resume/resume.md

 ### Security Consulting

-Most projects I have worked on so far were critical in regards of their security.
+Nearly all of the projects I have worked on so far were critical in regards of their security.
 I can help your teams in delivering safer software by focusing on security best practices throughout the entire product life cycle:

 * Avoiding basic mistakes while developing software (e.g. secret management, ...)
-* How to ensure running software is monitored from an intrusion perspective
+* How to ensure running software is monitored
-* Hardening server and cloud infrastructure below the developer stack
+* Hardening server and cloud infrastructure beyond just the developer stack

 ### Legacy System Refactoring